mParticle/docs/src/pages/developers/server/http/index.md

 You may not send more than 100 EVENT DATA items per request.
 If some event batches succeed and some event batches fail, you will still get an "Accepted" response.

+This path should not be used to upload historical data older than 30 days, as this could impact downstream processes such as audience calculation.
+To upload historical data older than 30 days, please use the [historical endpoint](/developers/server/http/#v2bulkeventshistorical).

 Please see the format below containing an array of JSON event batches.